Redefining Technology

 • Compliance with regulatory requirements must be considered during implementation.

-• Proactive change management strategies can mitigate these common obstacles.
+• Proactive change management strategies can help mitigate these common obstacles.

-When is the right time to adopt AI Layout Grid Optimize strategies?
+When is the right time to adopt AI-Driven Grid Optimization strategies?

 • Organizations should consider adopting AI when experiencing operational inefficiencies.